Easy Guitar Songs to Play for Beginners

 G .............
 D .............
 F .............
 C .............

-The original song was recorded in the key of F, requiring to use bar chords.
-Here is a transposed to the A key and a little modified version of this song, consisting only of easy to play open chords.
+The original song was recorded in a key that requires to use bar chords.
+Here is a transposed and a little modified version of this song, consisting only of easy to play open chords.

 A couple of slow downward strums per chord goes well with this tune, this helps to mitigate too much focus on the strumming hand while working out the smooth chord changing.